found-pleiade/dionysos-client/README.md

 The NodeJS version used for the project is the `16.15.1`

 ### 2. Install pnpm
-Pnpm is used as the packet manager for it’s speed and space efficiency while remaining compatible with Tauri.
+Pnpm is used as the packet manager for it’s speed and space efficiency.
 `npm install -g pnpm`

 ### 3. Clone and install JS dependencies